How to Work as an Art Critic

 Jot down notes (via notebook or Blackberry or whatever) when you visit an art exhibition.
 Then write reviews.
 The more you write, the more you improve.
 Edit your reviews.

 Getting a magazine or newspaper editor to agree to your story idea is not the easiest thing to do.
-The Freelance Writing Guide provides sage advice on how to pitch editors and come up with dynamic query letters.
+Learn how to pitch editors and come up with dynamic query letters to improve your chances of success.

 If editors aren't immediately giving you your very own weekly art column, then set up your own art critic blog.
 Contact galleries, museums, and artists directly about writing reviews for them.
 Think outside the box to come up with ways to work as an art critic.